Ranking all 42 college football postseason games

 6.??Zaxby's Heart of Dallas Bowl: Army?38,?North Texas?31 (OT)

 Facing fourth-and-goal from the 3-yard line, Army?pitched the ball to?
 Jordan Asberry, who?scored the game-winning touchdown in OT.
-Army won that way because its running game is rugged -- 480 yards on the ground.
+Army won that way because its running game is rugged, compiling 480 yards on the ground.
 Army finished 8-5, its best season in two decades, and that included a win over Navy in the regular-season finale.?

 5.?Birmingham Bowl: South Florida?46,?South Carolina?39 (OT)